 Bouncing microwaves off orbiting satellites for 24hr coverage

-The video covers this exciting new concept and why the Hunter Valley has been chosen for the PoC:
+The amateur video (18 minute view – pauses in places) covers this exciting new concept and why the Hunter Valley has been chosen for the PoC:

 - The concept explained

 - The fear of radiation and how power beaming from satellites is the same as GPS and mobile communication

 - How the section of the electromagnetic spectrum makes power beaming safe for birds and aircraft

 - Why LEO (Low Earth Orbit) is the best option for Space Based Solar Power

 - The “line of sight” and earth’s shadow issue